 Finally, the financial industry is no longer forced into purchasing and supporting overpriced on premise WORM storage or high priced, specialty cloud archives that lock them into the platform with ridiculously high penalties when you want to move your data out.

-Over the past couple of decades, on premise WORM storage systems such as the EMC Centera have a proven history of meeting the SEC Rule 17 a-4 immutability requirements.
-However, rising costs and complexity has caused the financial industry to move to the cloud for lower prices, higher security, and regulatory compliance.
+Over the past couple of decades, on premises WORM storage systems such as the EMC Centera have a proven history of meeting the SEC Rule 17 a-4 data immutability storage requirements.
+However, rising costs and complexity have caused the financial industry to move to the cloud for (WORM) regulatory compliance, lower prices, and higher security.